How to Get Crust on Steak: Popular Methods Explored

 My preferred finishing temperature for steak is around Rare/Medium-rare; If the thermal center can fall within this range, I’m happy.

-What I’ve found is that if I attempt to build a thicker crust on a thinner steak (1 inch), I’ll overshoot my finishing temperature every single time.
+What I’ve found is that if I attempt to build a thicker crust on a thinner steak (1 inch or less), I’ll overshoot my finishing temperature every single time.

 Here’s a 1 inch ribeye steak at roughly 120F internal: